arativairagade/Amazon-clone/README.md

 # Amazon-clone
-A simple Amazon homepage clone built using only HTML and CSS.
-This project focuses on layout and design without any JavaScript or backend functionality.
+This is a responsive Amazon homepage clone built using pure HTML and CSS.
+The project replicates the look and layout of the Amazon website, focusing on static UI components without any JavaScript or backend integration.